-I started writing a post that compares my hectic and dynamic baby boomer (those born between 1946 and 1964) activities this past week, especially, to those of a soccer mom.
+I started writing a post that compares my hectic and dynamic baby boomer activities (those born between 1946 and 1964) this past week, especially, to those of a soccer mom.
 You know, that married middle-class woman who lives in the suburbs and has school age children.
 She’s the woman who puts the interests of her family, and most importantly her children, ahead of her own.

 But, whoops–my research informed me that soccer moms were trending from about 1980 to 1996.
 I still will write the post about this baby boomer’s past couple of week’s and unusual activities.
 However, I thought my newest research and discoveries into today’s American households is very topical.
-In fact, the topic fits well within my blog about genealogical histories and perspectives and the varying lives and lifestyles that span 10 centuries and many more generations.
-So, with the help of George Masnick, and the U.S. Census Bureau, I share the the following that reflects how our families and households have changed over the past 50+ years.
+In fact, the topic fits well within my blog about genealogical histories and perspectives about the varying lives and lifestyles that span 10 centuries and many more generations.
+So, with the help of George Masnick, and the U.S. Census Bureau, I share the following that reflects how our families and households have changed over the past 50+ years.